MyDataQuest/MyDataQuest.github.io/_posts/2022-11-10-Capstone-Final-Report.md

 </style>

 ## Prompt
 Cyclistic (a fictional company) is a bike-sharing company based in Chicago that services the city with 5,824 geotracked bicycles available for rent and a network of 692 stations across the city.
 The marketing team were asked to design marketing strategies aimed to convert casual riders into annual members.
 As a junior data analyst in the marketing team, my task is to answer the question **“How do annual members and casual riders use Cyclistic bikes differently?”.** Public data regarding Cyclistic’s rides history was provided.
-Please use the following [link](/2022/10/30/Project-Prompt) to see full project prompt details.
+Please use the following [***link***](/2022/10/30/Project-Prompt) to see full project prompt details.

 ## Preparation Process
 Cyclistic have provided historical trip data in the format of csv files.
 Each csv file contains a month’s worth of trip data.
 For the purpose of this case study, data from October 2021 to September 2022 will be analyzed.
-- Used Excel to do initial analysis and added several calculated columns to divide the time veraibles to a finer granularity
+- Leveraged MS Excel for initial analysis and added several calculated columns to drill down time veraibles to a finer granularity.
-- Uploaded to R due to the size limitation, to aggregate and consolidate
+- Consolidated Raw CSV files using R, due to the file size limitation in MS Excel.
-- Uploaded the consolidated new file to Big Query where we leveraged SQL queries to:
+- Uploaded the consolidated raw data to Big Query where we leveraged SQL queries to:
-- Do some data cleaning
+    - Do some data cleaning.
-- Added some more columns/variables to the dataset
+    - Added columns to the cleaned dataset.
 - Saved the final result as a separate table
 - Uploaded the final result to Tableau to run some data visualizations.

-Please see the following link to see more detailed version of the data cleanup.
+Please see the following [***link***](/2022/10/30/Capstone-Cleaning) to see more details about the raw data cleanup.

 ## Analysis & Visualization